FAQs | Mission Dolores Academy

 Yes, we partner with several community organizations to provide after school activities to our students.
 Among these are:

 - Art Instruction

-We have recently partnered with YouthSF as they launch a science lab on 20th and Mission streets.
-Students in grades 6-8 meet one to two times a week to work on STEM activities where they can create, build, and explore through hands-on projects in software coding, science, and engineering.
+Our partnership with YouthSF continues to flourish.
+Students in grades 1-8 meet one to two times a week to work on STEM activities where they can create, build, and explore through hands-on projects in software coding, science, and engineering.